bartbartelds/obsidian-writing/workdoc.md

 - tech noir
 - eldritch

+tech noir - setting / world building:
-AI is working its way into regular life, inserting itself into every facet of life - and often between
+AI is working its way into regular life, inserting itself into every facet of life - often inserting itself into the spots traditionally reserved for human to human interaction.
+As the level of abstraction between humans increases >>> increased power >>> increased lack of control

+eldritch - developments:
+horror / machine learning / self reinforcing mechanism --- strange math working its way into evolutions, morphing intentions of AI

+what to do:
+heist / supernatural heist // sabotage the thing, blow it all up, reinsert a human element